uchicago-voth/MSCG-release/README_lammps.txt

 package installed:

 % cd lammps/src
-% make yes-USER-MSCG
+% make yes-MSCG
 % make g++ (or whatever target you wish)

-Note that if you download and unpack a new LAMMPS tarball, the "includelink" and "liblink" files will be lost and you will need to re-create them (step 4).
+Note that if you download and unpack a new LAMMPS tarball, the "includelink" files will be lost and you will need to re-create them (step 4).
 If you built MS-CG in this directory (as opposed to somewhere else on your system) and did not install it somewhere else, you will also need to repeat steps 1,2,3.